0lkhs0/Google-Review-Scraper/README.md

   - Committing to repository
   - Basic Git and Github functions

-Will be working on utilising datasets from reviews on other data science projects
+Will be working on utilising datasets from reviews obtained via this application on other data science projects